sklaps/healthcare-readmission-sql-project/README.md

 FROM newhospitaldata
 GROUP BY age
 ORDER BY avg_stay DESC;

 ![Q2 Chart](Picture2.png)

 💡 Insights

-Average stay increases with age.
+:Average hospital stay increases steadily with age.

-Patients over 70 have the longest hospital stays.
+:Patients aged 70+ stay the longest (resource-heavy).

-This highlights resource planning needs for elderly care.
+:This highlights the need for specialized elderly care programs and bed management planning.

 Q3.
 Do male or female patients take more medications on average?
 SELECT gender, AVG(num_medications) AS avg_meds